chasejstokes/balance-text/data_analysis/README.md

 ## Directory contents

-* [balanceText.rmd](balanceText.rmd): RStudio file containing analysis of the data for this project.
+* [balanceText.Rmd](balanceText.Rmd): RStudio file containing analysis of the data for this project.
 * [balanceText.csv](balanceText.csv): All data collected from the survey.
 * [annotationInformation.csv](annotationInformation.csv): Metadata regarding the annotations on the charts shown in the survey, including the position of the annotation.
 * [takeaways_coded.csv](takeaways_coded.csv): Data regarding participant takeaways, including codes agreed upon by paper authors.